Amazon is raising the price of annual Prime memberships to $139 - KVIA

 Overall sales from the quarter were up more than 9% from the year-ago quarter, to $137.4 billion, just shy of the $137.6 billion analysts had forecast.

-Amazon shares jumped more than 17% in after-hours trading following the report Thursday.
+Amazon shares jumped as much as 17% in after-hours trading following the report Thursday.

+Despite the positive initial investor reaction, some analysts noted that Amazon faces an uphill battle in the coming quarters, as it combats rising costs and laps a period in which people may have been more reliant on online shopping before Covid-19 vaccines were widely available.
+The company forecasted net sales growth of between 3% and 8% for the first quarter of 2022, a huge decline from the nearly 44% growth in sales it posted during the same period a year earlier.

 The-CNN-Wire